Sid2690/YOLO-HGCAL/DATA/readme.md

 ### Purpose

 Contains Geant4 Step-1 simulation outputs generated using the variable pT–η configuration.
 Unlike the fixed-pT dataset, these samples cover a continuous range of pT and η values.
+These files contain the SimHit information directly produced by Geant4 before digitisation.

 ### Contents